 Tool for Quora Marketing

-Find Better Questions is now available as a desktop app.
+Find Better Questions was available as a desktop app.

 After creating a small Quora scraper, I thought that bundling the thing up as a web app wouldn’t be too much additional work 😂.

 I wasn’t sure whether people would be interested in such a product, so I started writing about my journey on Medium in my Zero to MVP in 30 Days Series.
 I made some attempts to validate my idea, but in hindsight, I should have been a bit harder on myself.
 The product never got enough traction, so I shut it down in 2019.
 Even in 2022 people still contact me about wanting to use it.